Pursuing a Career in Product Management? Know the Average Salary of Product Managers in India

-While keeping many people in loop and adjusting the language according to the audience – right from sales personnel and customers to finance and marketing – the product managers coordinate with external and internal stakeholders throughout the lifecycle of a product.
+While keeping many people in the loop and adjusting the language according to the audience – right from sales personnel and customers to finance and marketing – the product managers coordinate with external and internal stakeholders throughout the lifecycle of a product.
 This requires a high level of expertise in various fields and excellent oratory skills to communicate with everyone in a simple, understandable, and effective way.

 - Neat Negotiation Skills

 As discussed earlier, product managers work with diversified teams, both externally and internally.
-Be it Marketing, Tech, HR, Sales – the product manager is usually found shaking hands with everyone as being a manager they need to coordinate and negotiate effectively and affably with every team to get the work done on time.
+Be it Marketing, Tech, HR, Sales – the product manager is usually found shaking hands with everyone as a manager they need to coordinate and negotiate effectively and affably with every team to get the work done on time.
 Herein, you would require excellent negotiation skills.